 The William R. Peck K-8 School became a Full Service Community School (FSCS) in the Fall of 2009.
-In the Fall of 2013, students and families at Peck will be divided onto two campuses and the Peck-Lawrence FSCS will open its doors.
-The Lawrence Campus will house our K-3 students and the Peck campus will house our 4-8 students.
+In the Fall of 2013, students and families at Peck were divided onto two campuses and the Peck-Lawrence FSCS opened its doors.
+The Lawrence Campus houses our K-3 students and the Peck campus houses our 4-8 students.
 A FSCS is a school that cultivates thoughtful and strategic partnerships in order to support the academic and non-academic aspirations and needs of the students and families it serves.
 According to the Coalition for Community Schools, a FSCS is “a place where services, supports and opportunities lead to improved student learning, stronger families and healthier communities.”

 (Community Schools, Partnerships for Excellence, Retrieved from http://www.communityschools.org).